otto-de/api-guidelines/content/guidelines/040_[WIP]-Events/010_Concepts/index.md

 [^1]: Vaughn Vernon (2013): Implementing Domain-Driven Design, 2nd printing, Chapter 8: Domain Events

-### Data change events
+### Data Events

-In contrast to domain events, data change events describe the technical change of an entity.
-A data change event either describes the result of a create, update or delete operation.
-Every data change event contains at least the whole state of the entity after the operation has been performed.
-In case of an update or delete event, the state of the entity before the operation may also be present.
+Data events describe the state of an entity at a specific moment in time.
+They may be produced at a certain rate or if the state changes.
+Every data event at least contains the whole state of the entity but may also include the old state to allow consumers to detect changes.

+Data events do not contain the _reason_ for the change.
+A data event may also result from multiple individual independent changes to the state of an entity.
+Trying to determine the reason for a change from a data event should be avoided, as internal domain knowledge is needed to interpret the event correctly.
+For example, the information that a customer has moved places cannot be reasoned from an address data event.
+The customer might have updated his address to correct a simple typing error.

+Consumers usually use data events for data synchronization.

-Example of a data change event:
+Example of data events:

+- `User` event contains the state of the user entity
-`UserChanged` Event containing the following properties
+- `UserChanged` event contains the following properties
   - operation (always required): INSERT, UPDATE or DELETE.
   - before (optional for UPDATE and DELETE, always missing/null for INSERT): State of the entity before the operation.
-- after (always missing/null for DELETE, required for INSERT and UDPATE): State of the entity after the operation.
+  - after (always missing/null for DELETE, required for INSERT and UPDATE): State of the entity after the operation.

-In certain domains, a data change event may be a domain event.